akhileshchoudhary1994/Human-detection-using-yolo-v-3/README.md

 # Human-detection-
+# Objective
+To design a surveillance system for army camp by using deep neural networks.

 # Yolo v3 model is used as an algorithm for human detection
 # cv2 Library is used for real time video capture.